 5. Make Sure You Have Correct Spelling of Intended Beneficiaries

-When you are designating an intended survivor, they may have a name that is commonly misspelled or a title like Junior, Senior, or the III after their name.
+When designating an intended survivor, they may have a commonly misspelled name or a title like Junior, Senior, or the III after their name.
 Check that you are indicating the correct person.
 It is always wonderful to give to others but make sure it is the person you intend.

 6. If In Doubt, File A New Form

-Having correct and updated forms are very important especially when you have retirement accounts, life insurance, bank and investment accounts.
-If you think about how your life has changes in recent years, you may just want to go the easier route of filing a new form for each of your assets that can be transferred outside of your will.
+Having correct and updated forms is very important, especially when you have retirement accounts, life insurance, bank, and investment accounts.
+If you think about the changes in your life in recent years, you may just want to go the easier route of filing a new form to transfer each of your assets outside of your will.

-By keeping your beneficiary designations, and all of your estate planning documents current, you are providing the best protection for those you care about the most.
+By keeping your beneficiary designations, and all of your estate planning documents current, you provide the best protection for those you care about the most.
 A small amount of your time and effort may cover the vast majority of your assets.

-Protect your assets and have a good plan to distribute them to loved ones.
+Protect your assets and have an excellent plan to distribute them to loved ones.
 You don’t want to add potential angst to their grief.
-Engage an accountant to help you realize tax efficiencies and estate attorney for special situations.
+Engage an accountant to help you realize tax efficiencies and estate attorneys for special situations.